Setting Aside A Small Claims Dismissal

 If your small claims case has been dismissed, you can file a motion asking the court to “set aside” (cancel or revoke) the dismissal.

-A Motion to Set Aside Dismissal is available, free of charge, at the Self-Help Center, or you can download it on your computer by clicking one of the formats underneath the form’s title below:
+A Motion to Set Aside Dismissal is available, free of charge, at the Self-Help Center.
+Or you can download it on your computer by clicking one of the links below:

 LAS VEGAS MOTION TO SET ASIDE DISMISSAL